MynthAI/token-minter/README.md

 ## Installing token-metadata-creator

 The `token-metadata-creator` tool is responsible for asset/token metadata creation and validation.
 To use it, you can download the pre-built binaries from the [releases](https://github.com/input-output-hk/offchain-metadata-tools#pre-built-binaries) section.
 Choose the appropriate binary for your platform and follow the installation instructions for your operating system.
+Extract the downloaded archive and place the binary file in a directory specified by the PATH environment variable.
+For example, you can place it in `$HOME/.local/bin/` or any other directory included in the PATH.

 ## Creating a Token Metadata